 This deliverable comes in three versions within the whole project lifetime.
-This is the second version which revises and updates the first version published in M4 and will be finalized at the last project year through the production of the third and complete version of this document.
+This is the third and the final version which revises and updates the first version published in M4 and the second version which published in M12.

 The handbook should be used by all SENTINEL partners as a reference manual during the implementation of the action.
-It is intended to be a living document that will be updated whenever required to reflect up-to-date information.